docker-archive/classicswarm/README.md

-## Swarm: a clustering system that speaks the Docker API
+## Swarm: a Docker-native clustering system

 ![Docker Swarm Logo](logo.png?raw=true "Docker Swarm Logo")

-`swarm` is a simple tool which can control all machines in your distributed system using a variety of backend adaptors, and exposes it on a single, unified endpoint.
+`swarm` is a simple tool which controls a cluster of Docker hosts and exposes it as a single "virtual" host.

 `swarm` uses the standard Docker API as its frontend, which means any tool which speaks Docker can control swarmd transparently: dokku, fig, krane, flynn, deis, docker-ui, shipyard, drone.io, Jenkins... and of course the Docker client itself.